thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/vpc5.png)

 <h2>A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
 Instances in either VPC can communicate with each other as if they are within the same network.</h2>
+In a VPC peering connection, using the NAT Gateway of another VPC becomes transitive routing and is not supported in AWS.

 ![](assets/images/saa/vpc6.png)

 ![](assets/images/saa/vpc7.png)

 Bastion hosts (also called “jump servers”) are often used as a best practice for accessing privately accessible hosts within a system environment.

+Configure the security groups of the Windows server instances to only accept TCP/3389 connections from the security group of the Windows bastion host. because with this option, Windows server instances only allow the RDP traffic from the bastion host instance.
+Users need to login to the bastion host to connect to the Windows servers.

 you can reduce your system’s attack surface while also offering greater visibility into commands issued on your hosts.
 The solution is to replace your bastion host by using Amazon EC2 Systems Manager.